 Step Three: Establish Social Media Expectations

-Your preteen may beg for a social media profile on Facebook or Snapchat, but before you set them up, keep in mind that most social networks legally have a minimum age of 13.
-Half of 11 and 12-year-olds in the US might have social profiles, but if you’re not comfortable with this and don’t want to be the bad guy, blame the law.
+Your preteen may beg for a social media profile on Facebook, Snapchat, or Tik Tok, but before you set them up, keep in mind that most social networks legally have a minimum age of 13.
+However, 12 and a half is the average age when kids sign up for their first social media account.
+If your child insists on having an account and you’re not comfortable with it, blame the terms and conditions of the website.
 Even if you have teenagers, the proliferation of cyberbullying, sexting, or just time management issues are other things to consider with your child on social media.

 Downloading safe, family-friendly apps, like FamilyApp, is another great way to arm your child with a safe, fun way to go online.
 This platform is social by nature but encourages interactions within the family, so you’re more aware of what your child is doing.